WeAreSnook/MHCLG-CS-prototype-1.0/README.md

 Every time you run this command, the `build` folder gets generated from scratch.
 This means any changes to the `build` folder that are not part of the build command will get overwritten.

+## Authentication

+This prototype has basic authenticatication added.
+Add a `.env` file with a username and password in the root of the project matching the format shown in the `.env-example` file.
+Then add both the username and password variables along with their values in your deployment/hosting service of choice (Heroku, Netlify etc.)

 ## Troubleshooting

 Run `bundle update` to make sure you're using the most recent Ruby gem versions.